 It is now my life's work to share my experiences with as many people as possible.
 I'm determined to keep the stories and memories alive.
-In the last four years, I have made over 210 group presentations and reached over 50,000 people, including more than 400 groups.
+Since 2012, I have made over 650 group presentations and reached over 90,000 people, mostly students.

 Initially I spoke to students at middle and high schools, colleges and universities, including an invitation to Brown University.
 Over time I have added public libraries, senior centers and other civic organizations.

-I am a member of the speaker's bureau at the Illinois Holocaust Museum & Education Center in Skokie and also represent the Holocaust Museum & Education Center of Southwest Florida in Naples.
+I am a member of the speaker's bureau at the Illinois Holocaust Museum & Education Center in Skokie.

 I carry my Danish roots with me wherever I go